Table of contents

-There is no one “best” strain (cultivar) for erectile dysfunction.
+No “best” strain (cultivar) for erectile dysfunction exists.
 The following cannabis strains may help reduce anxiety while worsening conditions like ED in higher doses.

 Wedding Cake is a strain (cultivar) well-suited for sexual experience and male arousal, reportedly able to relax users while stimulating focus and physical sensations.
 The primary terpenes in Wedding Cake include the energizing limonene and the relaxing linalool.

 Blue Dream is one of the market’s most popular cultivars, with higher-than-average THC levels and little CBD content.
 The dream-like high it produces helps distract users from unwanted physical sensations and relaxes inhibitions, making it perfect for nerves that might prevent male arousal.
 Blue Dream’s primary terpenes include beta-caryophyllene, myrcene, linalool, and alpha-bisabolol.